 1. Boosts Pollination

-As a result, this biodiversity often creates a positive cascading effect for the rest of the garden and surrounding areas.
+This biodiversity often creates a positive cascading effect for the rest of your garden and surrounding areas.

 2. Repels Pests